lewiisjc13/lewiisjc13/README.md

 <a href="https://linkedin.com/in/carlos-lewis3"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-A fourth-year ITM & Cybersecurity student who's detailed oriented and highly interested in technology.
+A recent graduate with a bachelor's degree in Information Technology & Management.
+As well as a Minor in Cybersecurity.
+Im someone who's detailed oriented and highly interested in technology and security.
 ## Objective

 My journey in Information Technology has led me to develop an interest in IT & Cybersecurity.
 Now that im about to graduate, I am eager to transition into these fields and contribute in a security/infrastructure analyst role.